 Knowing when to register for the MCAT (Medical College Admissions Test) exam is a tricky thing.
 You need to be wise because it is an expensive test ($320) and is only administered around 20 times per year.
 It also takes careful planning because it costs an additional $95-$165 to change a test center or reschedule the test.
 You should also have an MCAT study schedule planned before you register.
 If you are planning to take the MCAT in 2022 you can find the dates here.

 Here are some general things you should know before you register for the MCAT:

 1. You want to register as soon as you can.

 This seems rather obvious but poor planning could really hurt you in this area.
-If you want to apply the traditional way (after junior year), it is best to take the MCAT during the summer after your sophomore year.
-If you want to take a year off, take the MCAT during the summer after your junior year.
 Studying for the MCAT while you’re taking classes for school requires tremendous discipline and is very difficult to do.
+Because the MCAT is such a large undertaking, reducing other academic and non-academic obligations is strongly recommended.
+The breadth of content that is tested often requires students to take 3 years of full-time classes in order to complete.
+This is why the most popular time to take the MCAT is during the summer after junior year.
 If you want to take the test in the summer, sign up as soon as registration opens in February.